isabhinav/BankChurn/README.md

 Our evaluation approach goes beyond traditional metrics and focuses on metrics that align with the specific objectives of the business.
 By assessing recall and lifetime value as primary metrics, along with exploring other relevant metrics such as the F1 score and ROC curve, we ensure a comprehensive understanding of the model's performance and the associated trade-offs.

 ## Model Evaluation
 - In evaluating our models, we considered several metrics along with their 95% confidence intervals: AUC, F1 score, recall, and lifetime value.
+The results are shown below
 <img width="664" alt="compare_metrics" src="https://github.com/isabhinav/BankChurn/assets/130937665/ddd618de-c26e-4528-8f6e-7494c901b986">